vasilakisfil/Introspected-REST/README.md

 >   payload in the 300 response containing a list of representation
 >   metadata and URI reference(s) from which the user or user agent can
 >   choose the one most preferred. (...)
 >
->   A 300 response is cacheable by default; i.e., unless otherwise
->   indicated by the method definition or explicit cache controls (see
->   Section 4.2.2 of [RFC7234]).
->
 >   Note: The original proposal for the 300 status code defined the
 >   URI header field as providing a list of alternative